QTraceHelp/Help/products.md

 The Electronic Product Code™ (EPC) is syntax for unique identifiers assigned to physical objects, unit loads, locations, or other identifiable entity playing a role in business operations.
 (See **Events** for more details.)

-Traceability, is defined as the ability to systematically identify a unit of production, track its location and describe any treatments or transformations at all stages of production, processing and distribution
+Traceability, is defined as the ability to systematically identify a unit of production, track its location and describe any treatments or transformations at all stages of production, processing and distribution.